felixnyamweya/wpsso-schema-json-ld/README.md

 <blockquote>
 <p><strong>Prerequisite</strong> &mdash; WPSSO Schema JSON-LD Markup is an extension for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO core plugin</a>, which <em>automatically</em> generates complete and accurate meta tags + Schema markup from your content for social media optimization (SMO) and SEO.</p>

-<p>The <a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">WPSSO JSON Free extension</a> works with the WPSSO Free or Pro core plugin.
-The <a href="https://wpsso.com/extend/plugins/wpsso-schema-json-ld/?utm_source=wpssojson-readme-prereq">WPSSO JSON Pro extension</a> (along with all WPSSO Pro extensions) requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssojson-readme-prereq">WPSSO Pro core plugin</a> as well.</p>
+<p>The <a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">WPSSO JSON Free extension</a> works with either the WPSSO Free or Pro core plugin.
+The <a href="https://wpsso.com/extend/plugins/wpsso-schema-json-ld/?utm_source=wpssojson-readme-prereq">WPSSO JSON Pro extension</a> (along with all WPSSO Pro extensions) requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssojson-readme-prereq">WPSSO Pro core plugin</a>.</p>
 </blockquote>

 <h4>Quick List of Features</h4>